format_list_bulleted Topic Overview

 Purchase Goods

 There are multiple, authorized methods of buying and paying for goods in support of the university's goals and mission.
-This page features common types of goods and the recommended purchasing method.
-The Categories of Purchases page covers a broader view of types of purchases, including subawards, business and travel expenses, employee gifts, gift cards, and leases.
-Some purchases require additional approvers or supporting documentation to support the university’s ability to meet compliance requirements.
+This page features common types of goods, responsible purchasing considerations before purchasing new, and the recommended purchasing method when purchasing is required.

 Capital Equipment is stand-alone equipment, costing $5,000 or greater, with a useful life longer than one year.
 The complete definition, and what is included in its acquisition cost, can be found in the Property Management Manual.
 It does not include real property, (land), software costing less than $1 million or library holdings.